over9001/comp102/README.md

 Everyone will be getting themselves a gmail and github account if they don't have one already.

 All our python work will be done in virtual environments, to keep things clean and avoid problems. http://docs.python-guide.org/en/latest/dev/virtualenvs/

+Optional: To make these lessons truly portable, development work can be done on a Linux Mint 17 live USB.
+Crunchbang for extra points.